 Timeshares do help people and families save thousands on vacations for a lifetime.
 By purchasing vacation ownership now, you are paying for vacations at today’s cost.
 A hotel room now might cost one thing and then tomorrow cost even more.
 With a timeshare, you’re locking in one price at today’s value.

 Timeshare Maintenance Fees Can Be a Burden

 It’s helpful for most owners to think of their timeshare maintenance fees as their HOA.
 In fact, most resorts use an HOA now to present these annual fees.
 Like a car or your house, a resort needs maintenance.
 If you want to own a unit at a specific resort or with a vacation club, it doesn’t stay beautiful without some help.
 Resorts need regular maintenance to stay up-to-date, stay clean, and pay employees.
 With excellent customer service, new renovations, and consistent maintenance, regular fees are necessary.

 If you see these as a burden, that’s fair.
 However, maintenance fees are no secret when it comes time to buy a timeshare.
 Your car payments are not a scam, so why would timeshare fees be?

 In fact, over 90% of our new DVC listings are sold within 90 days.
 We’ve helped thousands of Hyatt, Hilton, Holiday Inn, and Marriott vacation owners find the right buyer for their timeshare.
 The resale marketplace is perfect for owners looking to add on to their initial ownership for less.
 Or even for a new owner to test the waters before taking the plunge.
 If you’re looking to leave your timeshare, Fidelity can help you sell your timeshare without any upfront fees.

 It’s Difficult to Get Out of Timeshares

-It can take some time to get out of a timeshare, but it’s not impossible.
+Getting out of a timeshare can take some time, but it’s not impossible.
 Most resort developers provide owners with easier options than ever.
 If timeshares are a scam, it would be hard to get out of them.